CPR - Would you know what to do?

 To carry out a chest compression:

-2. Using your body weight (not just your arms), press straight down by 5–6cm on their chest.
+3. Using your body weight (not just your arms), press straight down by 5 to 6cm (2 to 2.5 inches) on their chest.

 CPR with rescue breaths

-3. Tilt the casualty's head gently and lift the chin up with two fingers.
-Pinch the person’s nose.
-Seal your mouth over their mouth and blow steadily and firmly into their mouth.
+3. Tilt the person's head gently and lift the chin up with 2 fingers.
+Pinch the person's nose.
+Seal your mouth over their mouth and blow steadily and firmly into their mouth for about 1 second.
 Check that their chest rises.
-Give two rescue breaths, each over one second.
+Give 2 rescue breaths.

-1. Open their airway by placing one hand on the child’s forehead and gently tilting their head back and lifting the chin.
-Remove any visible obstructions from the mouth and nose.
+1. Open the child's airway by placing 1 hand on their forehead and gently tilting their head back and lifting the chin.
+Remove any visible obstructions from their mouth and nose.

 Heart Health Useful Resources